TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-mgnt-fw.md

 	articleId="326e7f3a-e592-4dd0-8c4b-65bed2f1d3d0"
 />

-# Managing firewall rules rules for Azure Database for MySQL
+# Managing firewall rules for Azure Database for MySQL

 Firewall rules can be managed through the Azure portal, the Azure CLI, and our REST APIs.